Spine decomposition and $L\log L$ criterion for superprocesses with non-local branching mechanisms: Introduction

 \section{Introduction}

 The so-called \textit{spine decomposition} for superprocesses was introduced in terms of a semigroup decomposition by Evans \cite{E}.
 To be more specific, Evans \cite{E} described the semigroup of a superprocess with branching mechanism $\psi(\lambda)=\lambda^{2}$ under a martingale change of measure in terms of the semigroup of an immortal particle (called the \textit{spine}) and the semigroup of the original superprocess.
 Since then there has been a lot of interest in finding the spine decomposition for other types of superprocesses due to a variety of applications.
 For example, Engl\"{a}nder and Kyprianou \cite{EK} used a similar semigroup decomposition to establish the $L^{1}$-convergence of martingales for superdiffusions with quadratic branching mechanisms.
 Later, Kyprianou et al. \cite{KLMR,KM} obtained a pathwise spine decomposition for a one-dimensional super-Brownian motion with spatially-independent local branching mechanism, in which independent copies of the original superprocess immigrate along the path of the immortal particle, and they used this decomposition to establish the $L^{p}$-boundedness ($p\in (1,2]$) of martingales.
-A similar pathwise decomposition was obtained by Liu et al. \cite{LRS} for a class of superdiffusions on bounded domains with spatially-dependent local branching mechanisms, and it was used to establish a Kesten-Stigum $L\log L$ theorem for the martingale.
+A similar pathwise decomposition was obtained by Liu et al. \cite{LRS} for a class of superdiffusions in bounded domains with spatially-dependent local branching mechanisms, and it was used to establish a Kesten-Stigum $L\log L$ theorem, which gives the sufficient and necessary condition for the martingale limit to be non-degenerate.
 In the set-up of branching Markov processes, such as branching diffusions and branching random walks, an analogous decomposition has been introduced and used as a tool to analyze branching Markov processes.
-See, for example, \cite{HH} for a brief history of spine approach for branching Markov processes.
+See, for example, \cite{HH} for a brief history of the spine approach for branching Markov processes.
 Until very recently such a spine decomposition for superprocesses was only available for superprocesses with local branching mechanisms.
-In a recent paper \cite{KP}, Kyprianou and Palau established a spine decomposition for a multitype continuous-state branching process and used it to study the extinction properties.
-Concurrently to their work, a similar decomposition has been obtained by Chen et al. \cite{CRS} for a multitype superdiffusion, and it has been used to establish a Kesten-Stigum $L\log L$ theorem.
-In both of these papers, only a very special kind of non-local branching mechanisms are considered.
-The goal of this paper is to close the gap by establishing a pathwise spine decomposition for superprocesses with both local and general non-local branching mechanisms.
-Our result shows that, for a superprocess with both local and non-local branching, under a martingale change of measure the spine runs as a copy of a conservative process which can be constructed by concatenating copies of subprocess of the $h$-transform of the original spatial motion via a transfer kernel determined by the non-local branching, and the general nature of the branching mechanism induces three different kinds of immigration--the \textit{continuous}, \textit{discontinuous} and \textit{revival-caused} immigration.
-The concatenating procedure and revival-caused immigration are consequences of non-local branching, and they do not occur when the branching mechanism is purely local.
+In the recent paper \cite{KP}, Kyprianou and Palau established a spine decomposition for a multitype continuous-state branching process (MCSBP) and used it to study the extinction properties.
+Concurrently to their work, a similar decomposition has been obtained by Chen et al. \cite{CRS} for a multitype superdiffusion.
+However, in both papers, only a very special kind of non-local branching mechanisms are considered.
+The first goal of this paper is to close the gap by establishing a pathwise spine decomposition for superprocesses with both local and general non-local branching mechanisms.